-At Chaffee Roofing, we typically install self adhered modified bitumen roof systems due to their safe and effective installation technique.
-Self adhered modified bitumen roof systems are similar to fully adhered single ply roofs, in that the entire system is adhered to the
+We typically install self-adhered modified bitumen roof systems at Chaffee Roofing due to their safe and effective installation technique.
+Self-adhered modified bitumen roof systems are similar to fully adhered single-ply roofs in that the entire system is adhered to the

 Self Adhered modified bitumen roof installations are completed by: